The Robot Report

 Of course, San Francisco is also home to Cruise, the autonomous vehicle company owned by GM.
 Cruise has been testing in San Francisco for years, often saying the city’s difficult driving environment gives it a leg up on its competition.
 Now robotaxis from both Cruise and Waymo will be spotted in the city.

-Waymo and Cruise were the leaders in the clubhouse according to the California’s Department of Motor Vehicles annual Disengagement Report that came out earlier this month.
+Waymo and Cruise were the leaders in the clubhouse according to California’s Department of Motor Vehicles annual Disengagement Report that came out earlier this month.
 The report captured the number of times a human driver takes over control of an autonomous driving system being tested on the state’s public roads between December 2019 to November 2020.

 Waymo and Cruise took the top two spots in terms of number of miles driven between disengagements (Waymo – 29,944.69; Cruise – 28,520.34) and total miles driven.
 Cruise drove more than 770,000 miles last year to overtake Waymo, which drove just under 629,000 miles in 2020 after logging more than 1.4 million miles in California in 2019.